notparallaxed/early-sleep-eye-tracking-analysis/README.md

 Detection of early sleep spans in eye-tracking data

 # Workflow
-This project must be setup as the following working three:
+This project must be setup as the following working tree:

 ```bash
 .